University Catalog

 PSYC 4338COGNITIVE NEUROSCIENCE3

-(Students who intend to apply to graduate school may elect to complete the requirements for the Pre-Professional Track degree in philosophy, with the minor in linguistics and elective course work in psychology.)
+(Students who intend to apply to graduate school may elect to complete the requirements for the Bachelor of Arts degree in philosophy, with the minor in linguistics and elective course work in psychology.)

 Requirements for a Bachelor of Arts Degree in Philosophy (Philosophy and Classics Option)

-Students interested in the Philosophy and Classics Option typically complete the requirements for the General Track degree in Philosophy, with a minor in Classical Studies, and are required to fulfill their language requirement with Latin; with advisors' approval, students may choose to substitute Greek, French or German.
+Students interested in the Philosophy and Classics Option typically complete the requirements for the Bachelor of Arts degree in Philosophy, with a minor in Classical Studies, and are required to fulfill their language requirement with Latin; with advisors' approval, students may choose to substitute Greek, French or German.
 Specific major, minor and elective courses should be selected in consultation with the philosophy undergraduate advisor and the director of Classical Studies.
-(Students who intend to apply to graduate school may elect to complete the requirements for the Pre-Professional Track degree in Philosophy, with the minor in Classical Studies, and the language hours in Latin.)

 Minor in Philosophy